-- (b) Applicability.
-The provisions of this section apply to all telecommunication facilities, except for the following: - (1) supervisory control and data acquisition (SCADA) systems for water, flood alert, traffic control devices and signals, stormwater facilities, pump stations, and similar facilities with heights not exceeding 35 feet; - (2) antennas or towers located on property owned, leased or otherwise controlled by the governing authority, provided a license or lease authorizing such antenna or tower has been approved by the governing authority; - (3) amateur radio antennas and support structures that are less than 70 feet in height; 133 - (4) an antenna or tower that is installed on an existing structure (such as a tower, building, sign, light pole, water tower, electric transmission and distribution structure, or other free-standing nonresidential - structure), and provided the antenna or tower adds no more than 20 feet to the height of the structure;
+(b) Applicability.
+The provisions of this section apply to all telecommunication facilities, except for the following:

+- supervisory control and data acquisition (SCADA) systems for water, flood alert, traffic control devices and signals, stormwater facilities, pump stations, and similar facilities with heights not exceeding 35 feet; - (2) antennas or towers located on property owned, leased or otherwise controlled by the governing authority, provided a license or lease authorizing such antenna or tower has been approved by the governing authority; - (3) amateur radio antennas and support structures that are less than 70 feet in height;135 - (4) an antenna or tower that is installed on an existing structure (such as a tower, building, sign, light pole, water tower, electric transmission and distribution structure, or other free-standing nonresidential structure), and provided the antenna or tower adds no more than 20 feet to the height of the structure;

-- (6) hand held devices such as cell phones, business-band mobile radios, walkie-talkies, cordless telephones, garage door openers, and similar devices; and - (7) temporary antennas that are specifically related to a special event of regional significance. - (c) Required agreement.
+- (5) portable antennas that are used in broadcasting public information coverage of news events of a temporary nature (Exhibit 8-6); - (6) hand held devices such as cell phones, business-band mobile radios, walkie-talkies, cordless telephones, garage door openers, and similar devices; and - (7) temporary antennas that are specifically related to a special event of regional significance.

+(c) Required agreement.
 If the tower operator does not also own the property on which the tower is to be located, the property owner shall submit a copy of a signed agreement between the tower operator and the property owner with the application.
-Such agreement shall be binding on future property owners and future operators and shall address the requirements for termination of approval as specified in this section. - (d) Federal requirements.
+Such agreement shall be binding on future property owners and future operators and shall address the requirements for termination of approval as specified in this section.

+(d) Federal requirements.
 A telecommunication facility shall comply with all applicable requirements of the Federal Communications Commission, the Federal Aviation Administration, and other federal agency with authority to regulate telecommunication facilities.
 In the event of a conflict between federal law and this section, federal law shall prevail.